graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

   - Otherwise:
     - Let {parentId} be a new unique id.
     - Let {parentPathIdentity} be the parent path for {pathIdentity}.
-    - Let {parentPlan} be the value for key {parentPathIdentity} within {aether.planByPathIdentity}.
+    - Let {parentPlan} be the value for key {parentPathIdentity} within {aether}.{planByPathIdentity}.
-    - Let {parentCrystalObject} be {NewCrystalObject(parentPlan, parentPathIdentity, parentId, [], parentObject,
+    - Let {indexes} be an empty list.
-      crystalContext)}.
+    - Let {parentCrystalObject} be {NewCrystalObject(parentPlan, parentPathIdentity, parentId, indexes, parentObject, crystalContext)}.
   - Let {result} be {GetBatchResult(batch, parentCrystalObject)} (note: could be asynchronous).
   - ~~(Note: this field execution is identified as 'id', even if it's a nested list.
 Crystal abstracts away the list for